oluteo/CSE-231/Proj 09 csv/README proj 09.md

 Please feel free to use, modify, and distribute this code according to the terms of the license.

-For questions or support, contact the author (replace with your contact information).
+For questions or support, contact Ibukunoluwa Olutayo at [Ibukunoluwaolutayo@gmail.com](mailto:Ibukunoluwaolutayo@gmail.com).

-Enjoy analyzing stock exchange data with this Python program!
+Enjoy analyzing your friend network with this Python program!